anh0001/magic-hand-assistive-gripper/README.md

 ## 📋 Overview

+The Magic Hand Assistive Gripper is designed as part of a cognitive training game for elderly users.
+In this game, users are given tasks such as picking and grabbing fruits based on specific instructions (for example, selecting fruits that total ¥500 in value).
+The device encourages not just cognitive skills but also motor control - users must maintain smooth, confident movements while manipulating objects.

+The device operates with a life percentage (starting at 100%) that decreases when jerky movements are detected by the built-in IMU sensor.
+This gamification aspect motivates users to develop better control while performing cognitive tasks.
+Final scores and performance metrics are transmitted via TCP/IP connection to a monitoring system for assessment and progress tracking.

-The Magic Hand Assistive Gripper is an ergonomic device designed specifically for elderly users to help them manipulate and transport objects with greater control and confidence.
+Beyond the game scenario, the Magic Hand is an ergonomic device that helps elderly users manipulate and transport objects with greater control and confidence.
 The device monitors movement quality in real-time and provides immediate audio feedback, helping users develop smoother handling techniques and reduce the risk of dropping objects.

 ### 🎯 Key Features

+- **Cognitive Training Game**: Combines physical dexterity with cognitive tasks like value calculation and object selection
+- **Movement Quality Monitoring**: Life percentage decreases when jerky movements are detected
+- **TCP/IP Data Connection**: Real-time transmission of performance data to monitoring systems
 - **Ergonomic Design**: Finger length of 77.5mm and overall length of 300mm for comfortable handling
 - **Intuitive Operation**: Simple push-handle mechanism activates the four-finger mechanical gripper
 - **Motion Monitoring**: Integrated IMU sensor detects movement patterns and irregularities
 - **Real-time Feedback**: Built-in buzzer provides audio cues when jerky movements are detected
 - **Compact Control System**: Powered by the M5StickC Plus2 microcontroller with built-in components
-- **Wireless Capabilities**: WiFi connectivity enables potential remote monitoring applications
+- **Wireless Capabilities**: WiFi connectivity enables remote monitoring applications

 <div align="center">
   <img src="docs/images/device-operation.gif" alt="Magic Hand Operation">